EzeOnoky/Project-Base-Learning-12/README.md

 ## STEP 3 - CONFIGURE UAT WEBSERVERS WITH A ROLE ‘WEBSERVER’

 We have our nice and clean **dev** environment, so let us put it aside and configure 2 new Web Servers as **UAT**.
-We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated **ROLE** to make our configuration reusable.
+We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated **role** to make our configuration reusable.

-**Roles** let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
+**roles** let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 After you group your content in roles, you can easily reuse them and share them with other users.

 - 3_A : Launch 2 fresh EC2 instances for UAT Web Server

 Using RHEL 9 image, we launch 2 new web sever, we will use them as our UAT servers, so give them names accordingly – **Web1-UAT** and **Web2-UAT**

 **TAKE NOTE**: power off all other instances not in use to avoid extra cost.
 We are just going to be using the Jenkins server and the UAT webservers for this section.

 - 3_B : Create a role

-To create a **Role**, You must create a directory called **roles/** , relative to the playbook file or in **/etc/ansible/** directory.
+To create a **role**, You must create a directory called **roles/** , relative to the playbook file or in **/etc/ansible/** directory.

 There are two ways how you can create this folder structure